darktable-org/dtdocs/content/tethering/examples.md

 To start the timelapse click the capture button in the same panel and watch the [filmstrip](../module-reference/utility-modules/shared/filmstrip.md) fill up with images.
 The last captured image is always displayed in the center view.

-# storing images on the camera as well as on the computer
+# storing images on the camera and computer

-By default, the gphoto2 framework which is used by darktable's tethering feature will only download the images to the computer and not store them on the camera's memory card in parallel.
-This setting can be change outside of darktable by using the `gphoto2` command line client.
-However, there are cases where this method fails, as it requires that the gphoto2 library built into darktable uses the same configuration file as the gphoto2 command line tool.
-In particular, if darktable or gphoto2 are installed within a sandbox or container that hides user account settings, you may face this issue (this can e.g. happen with ‘smap’ packages and similar package formats).
+By default, the gphoto2 framework (used by darktable's tethering feature) will only download images to your computer, and will not store them on the camera's memory card.
+This setting can be changed outside of darktable by using the `gphoto2` command line interface.
+However, there are cases where this method fails, as it requires that darktable use the same configuration file as the gphoto2 command line tool.
+In particular, if darktable or gphoto2 are installed within a sandbox or container that hides user account settings, you may face this issue (for example, with `snap` packages and similar).

-To allow a captured image to stay on the camera's memory card, connect camera and computer for a tethering session, but close darktable.
+To allow captured images to be retained on the camera's memory card, connect the camera to your computer for a tethering session, but close darktable.
 Enter `gphoto2 --set-config capturetarget=1` on the command line.
-If this command is successfull, start darktable again.
-From here, images should be stored (duplicated) on the camera's memory card during a tethered capture.
+If this command is successful, start darktable again.
+Thereafter, images should be stored (duplicated) on the camera's memory card during a tethered capture.